Garrison Keillor biography

 Garrison Keillor was born Gary Edward Keillor on August 7, 1942, in Anoka, Minnesota.
 In 1969, he hosted a radio program on Minnesota Public Radio, which he later transformed into the weekly live variety program called A Prairie Home Companion.
 The program features celebrity guests, skits, songs, fake commercials and stories about a fictional Minnesota town called Lake Wobegon.

-Radio personality, writer.
-Born Gary Edward Keillor on August 7, 1942, in Anoka, Minnesota.
-Garrison Keillor is best known for his work on his radio variety show A Prairie Home Companion.
+Radio personality and writer Gary Edward Keillor was born on August 7, 1942, in Anoka, Minnesota.
+Keillor is best known for his work on his radio variety show A Prairie Home Companion.
 He studied at Minnesota University, became a radio announcer, then began writing for The New Yorker.

 Keillor is currently married to musician Jenny Lind Nilsson.
 The couple has a daughter.
 He also has a son from his first marriage.